cml87/GettingStartedWithJenkins/README.md

 If we want to use it we can set it in Global Tool Configuration, specifying under <b>JAVA_HOME</b> the installation directory <code>/usr/lib/jvm/jdk-11.0.12+1</code>.

 When using Agents to run Jenkins builds, it is in the agents we need the JDKs installed.

+## Multibranch pipeline
+A multibranch job is a folder of pipeline jobs.
+Instead of having to create separate pipeline jobs for each of the branches, I can set up a single multibranch job, and it will find the branches that I will want to build.
+The multibranch pipeline job will discover the Jenkinsfile in the branches of the project configured under "Branch Sources".
+The job may notice changes (new commits) in this remote through manual or cron scans, or through webhooks sent from the remote to the Jenkins instance.